 Not all PEOs, however, are created equal.
 In 2017, the Internal Revenue Service (IRS) announced MidwestHR was qualified and listed as one of the first Certified Professional Employer Organizations (CPEOs) in the country.
 Dedicated to our clients, this new certification provides additional protections.
 Furthermore, unlike many other PEOs we don’t force our clients to buy service packages they don’t need.
 They can pick services a la carte and pay for exactly what they want.
-Give us a call to learn more about all the ways we can help.
+Give us a call 630-836-3000 to learn what is HR outsourcing and all the ways it can help.

 The IRS does not endorse specific Certified Professional Employer Organizations.
 For more information, please visit www.irs.gov or our website at midwesthr.com.